nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

   - *example:* `LoadString('foo','examplevalue')`
   - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*

-- long -> LoadString(function.LongFunction&lt;Object&gt;: nameFunc) -> String
+- long -> LoadString(function.LongFunction<Object>: nameFunc) -> String
   - *example:* `LoadString(NumberNameToString(),'examplevalue')`
   - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*

-- long -> LoadString(function.LongFunction&lt;Object&gt;: nameFunc, String: defaultValue) -> String
+- long -> LoadString(function.LongFunction<Object>: nameFunc, String: defaultValue) -> String
   - *example:* `LoadString(NumberNameToString(),'examplevalue')`
-  - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*
+  - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## NullOrLoad